Italienische-Philologie-LMU-Munchen/vowel-analyzer/README.md

 - Support for Linux systems
 - Error handling for malformed TEI-XML documents
 - Error handling for other documents than TEI-XML documents
+- Logging of errors and warnings
 - Accept other texts than verse texts
 - Accept texts in other languages with specific vowel settings (diacritics)
 - Offer more types of charts to display the results
 - Compare the results with standard distribution of vowels in a certain language
+- Reduce file size for bundled executable by PyInstaller
+- Improve startup performance of bundled executable by PyInstaller
 - ...